kparc/kcc/README.md

 **** WIP ***

- 0N 0n       / float null silently drops the int null to 0 (the logic is cloar, but looks dangerous - ask atw?)
+ 0N 0n       / float null silently drops the int null to 0 (the logic is clear, but looks dangerous - ask atw?)
+0 0n
 ```

 *** WIP ***

-probably need to talk about inf arith for completness sake, but  it is messy and boring
+probably need to talk about inf arith for completness sake, but  messy and boring

 ------------------